evanshortiss/evanshortiss.github.io/_posts/2016-07-07-better-caching-for-express.markdown

 available for programmatic modification meaning middleware is not a black hole

-Beside this, express-expeditious offers a solution for the drawbacks I found with the existing express modules and it also serves as a standalone caching solution that can be used in any node.js or JavaScript application.
+Beside this, express-expeditious offers a solution for the drawbacks I found with the existing express caching modules.
+The expeditious core also serves as a standalone caching solution that can be used in any node.js or JavaScript application in a browser.

+### using express-expeditious

 The end result?
-Pretty neat:
+Pretty neat I think:

 {% highlight js %}
 var expeditious = require('expeditious');